sommergeo/swabian_jura/README.md

 ## Examples

 ### Print map
 This print map measures 120x80 mm at 300 dpi, which is suitable for printing on a ISO-A4 page in portrait orientation.
 Topography is represented by a Diercke-style elevation with both analytical and combined hillshading.
 Types are in Open Sans 6-8pt.
+Sites are numbered and have the most distinguishable labels.
 Only the Danube and relevant rivers are labeled.
 * <a href="https://github.com/sommergeo/swabian_jura/blob/master/export/swabian_jura_120x80_EN_label.png" target="_blank">Whole extent with labels</a>
 * <a href="https://github.com/sommergeo/swabian_jura/blob/master/export/swabian_jura_east_120x80_EN_label.png" target="_blank">Eastern section with labels</a>
 * Editable layers in the <a href="https://github.com/sommergeo/swabian_jura/blob/master/export/" target="_blank">Export folder</a>